ItsMateo20/Facebook-Messenger-Call-Duration-Analysis/README.md

 ## Overview

-This Python script analyzes Facebook Messenger data to calculate the total call duration across conversations.
+This Python script, along with the accompanying README, was created by **[OpenAI's language model](chat.openai.com)**.
+The script analyzes Facebook Messenger data to calculate the total call duration across conversations.
 It reads JSON files containing message data and extracts call durations for analysis.

 ## Features